All Products

 Appendix: Use regular expressions in named capturing groups

-The typical format of a named capturing group:
+The format for a named capturing group is:

 (?<name>Expression)